ultrabug/py3status/doc/configuration.rst

 - use a backslash ``\`` to escape a character (``\[`` will show ``[``).
 - display data provided by the module.
 This is done with "placeholders", which follow the format {placeholder_name}.
-  The following example shows the state of the MPD (play/pause/stop) and the artist and title of the curently playing song.
+  The following example shows the state of the MPD (play/pause/stop) and the artist and title of the currently playing song.

   .. code-block:: py3status
       :caption: Example